tompoek/traffic-simulation/traffic-two-lanes/README.md

 Profiling:

-* Manual timers by default: Results printed on terminal (for local test) or *.stdout (for sbatch test)
+* Manual timers by default: Results printed on terminal (for local test) or xxx.stdout (for sbatch test)

 * Optional: Profile CPU codes using valgrind, copy paste the following line from test.sh to terminal and run it: